-If you have school-aged children, then even though it is mid-July we know you may already be preparing for the busy back-to-school season.
-School supplies are important, but good vision is key to academic performance.
+If you have school-aged children, you may already be preparing for the busy back-to-school season, even though it is mid-July.
+School supplies are important, but good vision is also key to academic performance.

 Did you know up to 80% of learning is visual?
 If your child has vision problems, they may not be able to tell you about them and could end up feeling frustrated and unsuccessful in school as a result.
-Even if your child has passed a vision screening at their pediatrician’s office, these vision screenings usually measure what they can see at 20 feet away, and not up close, while reading.
+Even if your child has passed a vision screening at their pediatrician’s office, these vision screenings usually measure what they can see 20 feet away and not up close while reading.

 Symptoms of Vision Problems in Children